DataDog/dd-apm-test-agent/README.md

 ### TODO

-- [ ] Flag for CI use (don't generate snapshots if they don't exist, fail if it doesn't exist)
-- [ ] Global exception handler for deployment
-- [ ] Proper logging
 - [ ] Warning mechanism - diff http response code?
 - [ ] HTTPS support? (is this even supported in the real agent?)
 - [ ] Feature flags to enable/disable checks